Archbishop Riordan High School: Academics

 Archbishop Riordan is the home of four AP exam readers.
 As of 2015, 426 AP tests were administered to 218 students, with 67% of those scores qualifying for college credit.

 In 2016, Archbishop Riordan expanded their curriculum offerings to launch a four-year honors engineering program track.
 Students apply to the program when applying to the school and are accepted based on their 7th and 8th grade math and science grades, performance on standardized tests, demonstrated ability to handle a rigorous course load, and demonstrated interest in the area of engineering.
 In addition to taking two engineering courses each year, students are expected to take advanced math and science courses that complement the engineering offerings and prepare them for a college-level engineering major.

-In the fall of 2017 the school launched a House System to increase school unity.
-The four houses work together to participate in community service events and compete in intra-school competitions.
-Additionally, students in each house are divided into ~20 student mentor groups which meet weekly with 2-3 assigned mentor teachers.
-Mentor teachers and student leaders lead mentor groups to help further build community and provide support for students during their high school career.

 Archbishop Riordan High School operates a residential boarding program with students from nine countries currently living on campus.
 The program is one of only a few that are located in a major US city.

-1:1 iPad program
+House system

+In the fall of 2017, the school launched a House System to increase school unity.
+As incoming freshmen, students are divided into one of the four houses: Cana, Bolts, Russi, and Pilar.
+Within each house, students are divided into "R-Time" rooms, a homeroom classroom they remain in throughout their four years at Riordan and meet with nearly every morning.
+The four houses work together to participate in community service events and compete in intra-school competitions, such as the Crusader Games and Frosh Olympics.
+Houses are also used to group and organize students for school masses and assemblies.

+Technology use

 Archbishop Riordan began its 1:1 iPad program in 2012.
 Many students were expected to buy an iPad and the required apps for the school year.
 The school was finally able to adapt to this new technology during the second semester, and it was used to its full potential.

-Many teachers now receive work from students via email, whereas reading assignments and homework assignments can be seen by both students and teacher through iTunes U or Schoology.
-All students are use this technology to supplement the learning experience.
-Every area of the school has internet for students to use.
+Currently, each student is required to bring their own device, such as a Chromebook, iPad, or laptop, for use during class.
+Schoology is used for managing assignments digitally and working on schoolwork in nearly every class.
+Though the official rules on smartphone use during school prohibit use of phones in the hallways and especially during class, they are very loosely enforced.

 Student body

-In January 2020, it was announced that Archbishop Riordan High School would become a co-educational institution starting in the fall of 2020.
+In January 2020, it was announced that Archbishop Riordan High School would become a co-educational institution starting in the fall.

-The inaugural co-ed student body of 820 will be 23% female and 77% male.
+The inaugural co-ed student body of 820 was 23% female and 77% male.

 The student population is currently 25% Hispanic, 24.5% Asian, 22.2% Caucasian, 13% multi-ethnic, 8% African American, 1.3% Pacific Islander, 1.2% Native American, and 4.6% unknown.